wombleton/gitlaw-nz/acts/N/New Zealand Public Health and Disability Act 2000.md

     *   (a) for the purposes of the investigation and prosecution of offences:

-    *   (b) for the purposes of a Royal Commission, or a commission of inquiry appointed by an Order in Council made under the [Commissions of Inquiry Act 1908][271].
+    *   (b) for the purposes of a Royal Commission, or a commission of inquiry appointed by an Order in Council made under the [Commissions of Inquiry Act 1908][272]:

+    *   (c) for the purposes of an inquiry to which [section 6][531] of the Inquiries Act 2013 applies.

     (2) However, a ministerial authority may be given for information of a non-factual nature (for example, expressions of opinion) only if that information consists only of matter contained in a report or advice prepared by the mortality review committee.